Video camera tube: Si-vidicon (1969)

-Plumbicon (1963)
+Plumbicon (1965)

 Plumbicon is a registered trademark of Philips from 1963, for its lead(II) oxide (PbO) target vidicons.
+It was demonstrated in 1965 at the NAB Show.
 Used frequently in broadcast camera applications, these tubes have low output, but a high signal-to-noise ratio.
 They have excellent resolution compared to image orthicons, but lack the artificially sharp edges of IO tubes, which cause some of the viewing audience to perceive them as softer.
 CBS Labs invented the first outboard edge enhancement circuits to sharpen the edges of Plumbicon generated images.

 Philips received the 1966 Technology & Engineering Emmy Award for the Plumbicon.
+Targets in Plumbicons have two layers: a pure PbO layer, and a doped PbO layer.
+The pure PbO is an intrinsic I type semiconductor, and a layer of it is doped to create a P type PbO semiconductor, thus creating a semiconductor junction.
+The PbO is in crystalline form.

+Plumbicons were the first commercially successful version of the Vidicon.
+They were smaller, had lower noise, higher sensitivity and resolution, had less image lag than Vidicons, and were a defining factor in the development of color TV cameras.
+The most widely used camera tubes in TV production were the Plumbicons and the Saticon.

 Compared to Saticons, Plumbicons have much higher resistance to burn-in, and comet and trailing artifacts from bright lights in the shot.
 Saticons though, usually have slightly higher resolution.
 After 1980, and the introduction of the diode-gun Plumbicon tube, the resolution of both types was so high, compared to the maximum limits of the broadcasting standard, that the Saticon's resolution advantage became moot.
 While broadcast cameras migrated to solid-state charge-coupled devices, Plumbicon tubes remained a staple imaging device in the medical field.
 High resolution Plumbicons were made for the HD-MAC standard.
+Since PbO is not stable in air, the deposition of PbO on the target is challenging.
+Vistacons developed by RCA and Leddicons made by EEV also use PbO in their targets.

 Until 2016, Narragansett Imaging was the last company making Plumbicons, using factories Philips built in Rhode Island, USA.
 While still a part of Philips, the company purchased EEV's (English Electric Valve) lead oxide camera tube business, and gained a monopoly in lead-oxide tube production.
+Lead oxide tubes were also made by Matsushita.